bazhenov/docker-testng-integration/README.md

 		<scope>test</scope>
 	</dependency>

-Then in your test use call-level annotation `@Container`
+Then in your test use call-level annotation `@Container` (you can provide several annotations)

 	@Container(name = "my-container", image = "mysql", exposePorts = 3306,
 		environment = {"MYSQL_ROOT_PASSWORD=secret"}